edespino/cloudberry-site/docs/sql-stmts/set.md

 **`configuration_parameter`**

-The name of a settable Cloudberry Database run-time configuration parameter.
+The name of a settable Apache Cloudberry run-time configuration parameter.
 Only parameters classified as *session* can be changed with `SET`.
 See Server Configuration Parameters for details.

 **`value`**